capablemonkey/dwolla-devportal/app/guides/receive-money/01-direct-onboarding.md

 `https://uat.dwolla.com/oauth/v2/authenticate?client_id=PO%2BSzGAsZCE4BTG7Cw4OAL40Tpf1008mDjGBSVo6QLNfM4mD%2Ba&response_type=code&redirect_uri=https://example.com/return&scope=Balance%7CAccountInfoFull%7CSend%7CRequest%7CTransactions%7CContacts%7CFunding%7CManageAccount%7CScheduled`

-### Step B. Redirect back to your application & generate access token
+### Step B. Redirect back to your application and generate access token

-The customer will complete their profile and attach a funding source.
+The customer will complete their profile and attach a verified funding source.
 After that, they will be prompted to grant your application permission to access the new account and transfer funds from it.
 Once the customer agrees, they’ll be redirected back to the redirect_uri you specified in the previous step with a querystring parameter named `code` -- this is an authorization code.
 The last step in the OAuth process is to exchange this authorization code for an access token.

 Example redirect with authorization code: